![]() |

 The new rules at issue in this case, NCTA v.
 FCC, were issued by the Federal Communications Commission in response to EPIC's August 2005 petition to the agency.
 EPIC believes these safeguards are necessary in light of mounting evidence of "pretexting" and identity theft, based on the misuse of telephone records.
 A decision against the FCC would have jeopardize an individual's right to privacy, because individuals have a significant interest in controlling distribution of their personal information.
 EPIC does not believe the NCTA can support its claim of a First Amendment right to disclose consumer information.

-In its amicus, EPIC will explain: (1) individuals have a significant interest in controlling distribution of their personal information and in preventing others from profiting by its use; (2) the FCC's Order does not restrict NCTA's right to communicate with its customers; (3) the FCC order is like many state and federal laws that limit the disclosure of personal information by private entities without implicating the First Amendment; and (4) the FCC properly interpreted the intent of the Congress by choosing the most effective means for protecting the privacy interests of consumers, which is the opt-in process.
+In its amicus, EPIC explains: (1) individuals have a significant interest in controlling distribution of their personal information and in preventing others from profiting by its use; (2) the FCC's Order does not restrict NCTA's right to communicate with its customers; (3) the FCC order is like many state and federal laws that limit the disclosure of personal information by private entities without implicating the First Amendment; and (4) the FCC properly interpreted the intent of the Congress by choosing the most effective means for protecting the privacy interests of consumers, which is the opt-in process.